gregoryfm/paradedb/pg_search/README.md

 `pg_search` is a Postgres extension that enables full text search over heap tables using the BM25 algorithm.
 It is built on top of Tantivy, the Rust-based alternative to Apache Lucene, using `pgrx`.

-`pg_search` is supported on all versions supported by the PostgreSQL Global Development Group, which includes PostgreSQL 12+.
+`pg_search` uses Tantivy version 0.22.0 and is supported on all versions supported by the PostgreSQL Global Development Group, which includes PostgreSQL 12+.

 Check out the `pg_search` benchmarks [here](../benchmarks/README.md).

-`pg_search` uses Tantivy version 0.22.0.
+### Motivation

+TODO

 ### Roadmap